Boarding Handbook 2021

 On the last day of term/half term, your boarding house will close at around 6.00pm.
 On the evening before school restarts, you should arrive at the boarding house after 6.00pm.
 You should have eaten your evening meal before arriving back at your boarding house.

 Airport transfers are arranged for our International boarders.
 If you are unable to take advantage of the airport transfer service on offer, then the cost of transport, arranged by school, will be added to your invoice.
 Your Guardian will be made aware of the travel dates and airports so please ensure you speak with them before making any flight bookings.
 Arrival and departure dates should be adhered to, to ensure you arrive for the start of school and leave on the last day of term.
-Permission for late arrivals or early departures should be requested in writing to the Headmaster Mr Wallace, stating the reason for the absence.
+Permission for late arrivals or early departures should be requested in writing to the Headmistress, Mrs Maria Young, stating the reason for the absence.

 If you live overseas, your parents must appoint a Guardian with whom we can liaise and who will make arrangements for your stay during holidays if you cannot be with your parents.